 Options to Help Cover Your Unmet Cost

 - Tuition payment plans.
-The Bursar's Office offers flexible payment plan options to spread the cost of tuition and fees over monthly payments.
-Both yearly plans and one-term plans are available.
-The enrollment fee is $50 per plan.
+The Bursar's Office offers a payment plan that splits the cost of tuition each quarter into two payments.
+The first payment is due by the first day of classes each term; the second payment is due before priority registration for the following quarter.
+The application fee is $50.
 Learn more about payment options through the Bursar's Office.

 - Part-time employment.
 Consider earning money through student employment.
 Whether part of the formal Work-Study program or not, part-time jobs can help lessen the financial burden for you and your family.
 Student Employment can help you find both on- and off-campus job opportunities.